Sitefinity/personalization-extensions/README.md

 3. Open your project and add a reference to the *DayOfWeekPersonalization.dll*.

-4. Build and run your Sitefinity application.
+4. Build and run your Sitefinity CMS application.

 ### Additional resources